 Can animals eventually learn from their surroundings as well?
 Can they invent solutions to solve problems? (page 148)

-Each honeycomb is constructed according to precise geometric angles.
-They are so precise, in fact, that even mathematicians miscalculated them.
-Bees are not capable of doing math or using a slide rule or protractor in order to measure.
+Each honeycomb’s construction follows precise geometric angles.
+They are so precise that even mathematicians miscalculated them.
+Bees are not capable of doing math or using a slide rule or protractor to measure.
 How, then, can the bees design with the efficiency of Frank Lloyd Wright? (page 150)

 In other insects, ice can kill body cells, but the black scarab is immune.
 How is this possible? (page 154)